Minimalism: What Is The Best Number Of Shoes to Own?

 Regularly clean and care for your shoes to extend their lifespan.

-Even if this means allowing yourself to be roped in by the guys providing free shoe cleaning a the local mall.
-You have to love their hustle spirit.
+Even if this means allowing yourself to be roped in by the guys providing free shoe cleaning at the local mall, you have to love their hustle spirit.

 Practical Tips for Minimalist Shoe Enthusiasts